DJ LeMahieu Preview, Player Props: Yankees vs. Nationals

-On Tuesday, DJ LeMahieu (hitting .314 in his past 10 games) and the New York Yankees play the Washington Nationals, whose starting pitcher will be Josiah Gray.
+On Wednesday, DJ LeMahieu (.303 slugging percentage in past 10 games, with no homers) and the New York Yankees face the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
 First pitch is at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Red Sox.
+He had a hitless showing in his last game (0-for-2) against the Nationals.

 DJ LeMahieu Game Info & Props vs. the Nationals